SchubertLab/mvTCR/README.md

 The notebooks are run on a subsampled dataset and can be executed within 15 minutes each.
 The expected output is provided in each notebook.

+## Computational Ressources
+To train mvTCR a machine with GPU support is required.
+The hyperparameter optimization shown in our manuscript was performed on either a one single GPU machine with 32GB of memory or a 4-GPU node with 512GB of memory.
+In the latter case, the HPO can be parallelized to train 4 models simultaneously.
+The required memory scales with the dataset size.
+As a reference, 8GBs of RAM were sufficient to train mvTCR on our preprocessed 10x dataset (>60k cells).

 ## Reproducability
 To reproduce the results of the paper, please refer to: https://github.com/SchubertLab/mvTCR_reproducibility